Commanche Run: Racing career

 At four Commanche Run was always ridden by Piggott and he went on to win two Group One races, capturing the Benson & Hedges Gold Cup and the Irish Champion Stakes, making three in total with the Classic, the St. Leger Stakes.
 He had also been a runaway winner of the Group 3 Brigadier Gerard Stakes at Sandown Park on his first run of the year.
 He was then third in the Prince of Wales’s Stakes after a duel with the top-class filly Pebbles which saw them beaten by an outsider Bob Back.
 Commanche Run was withdrawn before the start of the Eclipse Stakes at Sandown Park in early July, and the injury he had sustained there prevented him from running in the King George VI and Queen Elizabeth Diamond Stakes in late July.

 In the Benson and Hedges Gold Cup at York he was ridden from the front by Piggott and beat a strong field, including the fillies Triple Crown winner Oh So Sharp and multiple Group 1 winning filly Triptych, with Palace Music the winner of the previous year’s Champion Stakes, and Bob Back well behind.

 Stud career

 Retired to stud duty at Coolmore Stud in Ireland, Commanche Run met with limited success.
 In 1999 he was transferred to Astley Grange Stud in Leicestershire where he died in March 2005.
 The sire of a number of steeplechase runners, he got fifteen stakes winners in all.
 His best flat racing runner was Lord Weinstock's colt Bonny Scot whose wins included the Great Voltigeur Stakes and the Gordon Stakes at Goodwood.

 Pedigree

+Commanche Run is inbred 5S x 4S to the stallion Princequillo, meaning that he appears fifth generation (via How) and fourth generation on the sire side of his pedigree.